esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ## Use Jest Watch Mode to Speed Up Development

-Run `jest --watch` or create your own script so you can run `npm run test:watch`:
+Run `jest --watch` or create your own script so you can run `npm run test:watch`
 ```json
 scripts: {
 	"test:watch": "jest --watch"